 The Core Advantage training philosophy has been fine-tuned through years of practical application in elite sport.

 Every athlete is different, each with their own emotional, intellectual and physiological strengths and weaknesses.
-During the hour-long initial consultation we set goals, take a detailed chronological injury history, and conduct a biomechanical screening to ensure we have a clear picture of your performance and where you need to improve.
+During the 90 minute initial consultation we set goals, take a detailed chronological injury history, conduct a biomechanical screening and performance tests to ensure we have a clear picture of your current level of performance and where you need to improve.

 Mobility and Flexibility

 The Core Advantage system prioritises movement quality above all else.
 The foundation of movement quality is mobility and flexibility.
 Most athletes lose mobility and flexibility through a combination of growing too fast, overloaded weak muscles, and injuries.
 Step one for every Core Advantage athlete is the restoration of mobility and flexibility through self myofascial release on foam rollers and targeted static stretching.

 By following these protocols, our athletes create a kind of 'system reset' that enables them to move forward, free of the biomechanical baggage of tight hip flexors, glutes, pecs, spines and ankles.

 After mobility and flexibility have been restored, muscle activation becomes the next priority.
 For most athletes this means lots of control based exercises to target the appropriate activation and timing of their glutes, their core, and scapular muscles.
 This kind of training is not so much training the muscles themselves, but rather training the brain to switch on the right muscle at the right time.

 Activation training enables athletes to sidestep one of the most common pitfalls in strength training: the magnification of dysfunctional compensatory patterns.